 We're not talking about just English here but actually learning gym and muscle building words, in particular, can be a huge help in realising what actually happens to your body when you train, and what all of these different training styles out there actually mean.

-Without making things any more complicated than they already are, we've tried our best to make a complete guide to fitness/gym terminology so that you can get all of this from just one place.
+Without making things any more complicated than they already are, we’ve tried our best to make a complete guide to fitness words and terminology so that you can get all of this from just one place.

 AMRAP

 An abbreviation for As Many Reps as Possible, usually meaning exercise to failure.
-You literally can do no more.
+After that, you literally can do no more.

 Bulking